 During the FY 2019-2020, 83 fair cases were opened, with the majority being reconciled or withdrawn.
 Two cases were referred to litigation and three cases were referred to the Department of Fair Employment and Housing (DFEH).
 Among the 83 cases opened, physical disability (47%), mental disability (22%), and source of income (19%) represented the majority of the protected classes.
-According to HUD's fair housing records, La Cañada Flintridge received two fair housing inquiries from January 2013 to March 2021.

-As shown in Figure D-1Figure D-1, there is no data for housing choice vouchers in the majority of La Cañada Flintridge tracts.
+As shown in Figure D-1, there is no data for housing choice vouchers in the majority of La Cañada Flintridge tracts.
 To protect the confidentiality of those receiving Housing Choice Voucher Program assistance, tracts containing 10 or fewer voucher holders have been omitted.
 One tract spans the boundaries of La Cañada Flintridge and La Crescenta, and includes 16 housing choice vouchers, representing about one percent of the renter-occupied housing units in that tract.
 There are no public housing buildings located in the City.